thatFemicode/BMI-calculator/README.md

 # BMI Calculator

-Body mass Index calculator built to calculate BMI of a user, has three pages, home page, username input page and the dashboard page where user calculates their BMI
+Body mass Index calculator built to calculate BMI of a user, has three pages, home page, username input page and the calculator page where user calculates their BMI

 ## LiveURL: